OzYossarian/Kandel/README.md

 # Kandel

-Kandel is a python library for compiling QEC codes to memory experiment circuits.
-It acts as a bridge between a high-level description of a quantum error correction code and a low-level quantum circuit implementing it - specifically, a Stim circuit.
+Kandel is a python library for compiling stabilizer QEC codes to Stim circuits.

 We believe that Stim is currently the best tool around for quantum circuit simulation, and agree with its ethos of building circuits from the ground up, since this is most useful for exploration.
-That said, there are many cases where one just wants to be given a circuit for a code with the minimum of fuss.
+That said, there are many cases when it's desirable to work the other way round: where one already has a high-level description of a code, and just wants to be given a circuit that implements it with the minimum of fuss.
 Kandel aims to do exactly this, at the cost of a small loss of flexibility in the circuit construction.
-The main use case we have in mind is for running memory experiments on quantum codes under circuit-level noise; if you can provide a high-level description of the code, Kandel can give you a Stim circuit, which can then be repeatedly sampled and decoded (we recommend Sinter!).
+The main use case we have in mind is for running memory or stability experiments on quantum codes under circuit-level noise; if you can provide a high-level description of the code, Kandel can give you a Stim circuit, which can then be repeatedly sampled and decoded (e.g. with Stim's sister package Sinter).

-### Instillation and documentation
+### Installation and documentation
 TODO

 ### Disclaimer 1